AyedSamy/GameOfLife/README.md

 - Any live cell with more than three live neighbors dies, as if by over-population.
 - Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

-An application using pyGame has been created to visually illustrate how this process is actually working through several generations.
+A GUI using Pygame has been created to visually illustrate how this process is actually working through several generations.